AqwamCreates/DataPredict/docs/API/Models/KMedoids.md

 ### predict()

-Predict which cluster does it belong to for given data.
+Predict which clusters does it belong to for a given data.

 ```
 KMedoids:predict(featureMatrix: Matrix): integer, number